deployment-gap-model-education-fund/deployment-gap-model/docs/data-mart/counties_wide_format.md

 ## Modeling Decisions

-This is a restructured version of counties_long_format.
+With the exception of the two columns mentioned above, this is a restructured version of counties_long_format.
 See the entry for that table for more background:
 {% page-ref page="counties_long_format.md" %}
 The following are in addition to, not instead of, those modeling decisions.